fmatter/pyradigms/README.md

 It is also possible to specify a value for a given parameter, using the `filtered_parameters` argument, which takes a dictionary.
 Only forms with that value will then be represented in the resulting paradigm(s).
-For example, to only print indicative forms, the following command would be used:
+For example, to only print indicative forms of the Latin verbs, the following command would be used:

 ```
 pd.create_hash(